SushiLab/motus_course/documentation/Session_3.3_parameters.md

 ---

 We will now produce two additional outputs for later comparison with the default output of ***profile***.
 Run the same set of data as you chose initially, but with highest sensitivity, then highest precision parameters.
+Then merge these two with the default set of data to make one .motu file.